seankhliao/mono/_web/sean.liao.dev/src/events.md

 this brought back so many memories.
 The set design was wonderful,
-as was the masterful use of the rotating set piece, who knew that a single odly shaped half building could turn into so many locations.
+as was the masterful use of the rotating set piece, who knew that a single oddly shaped half building could turn into so many locations.
 I cannot sing enough praises for the actors, there was so much emotion, that even though it was all in japanese and I kept having to glance at the subtitles on the side,